What are paracetamol and ibuprofen?

 You can use it to treat illnesses such as:

-You’ll find ibuprofen in CALPROFEN® Ibuprofen Suspension, which provides fast-acting fever relief for your child for up to 8 hours.
+You’ll find ibuprofen in CALPROFEN® Ibuprofen Suspension, which gets to work on fever in 15 minutes and works for up to 8 hours..
 You can use CALPROFEN® Ibuprofen Suspension from 3 months (weighing over 5kg).

 For more information on paracetamol or ibuprofen please seek advice from your GP or qualified healthcare professional.